 An 8 year follow up of the study showed the same results and that IVC filters had no effect on the survival of the patients in the sample size.
 Researchers of the 8 year follow up study found that the found that IVC filters were “beneficial for people who are at risk of Pulmonary Embolism are not recommended use by the general population with Venous Thromboembolism.

 In another study of 952 patients that was published in the Journal of The Medical Association researchers found that IVC filters for Venous Thromboembolism Treatment (VTE) and Prophylaxis (health preservation and diseases prevention) combined with low retrieval rate and inconsistent use of anticoagulant therapy, results in complications like mechanical filter failure and high rates of (VTE).

 If you or a loved one has suffered from any of the injuries or medical conditions mentioned above after receiving an IVC filter implant, it may be in your best interests to consult with an experienced law firm who is actively representing innocent victims who have been injured by these devices.

 We are currently investigating and preparing multiple IVC filter claims for a possible lawsuit and will review your case for free to see if you may be eligible for financial compensation.
-Call Davis Law Group at (206)727-4000 to learn about your legal options and schedule a free and confidential consultation.
+Call the top-rated personal injury lawyers at Davis Law Group at (206)727-4000 to learn about your legal options and schedule a free and confidential consultation.
 Our experienced award winning attorneys have handled a variety of defective medical device claims and can get you the compensation that you deserve.